 I know you wouldn’t think that garlic breath could improve things in the bedroom when you’ve struggled with low libido.

 The antioxidative properties should also help with overall physical health, which is important when you go through a phase of shedding some fat cells.
+When it comes to enhancing sexual health, the surprising benefits of garlic go beyond its potential impact on breath odor.

 6 - Malaysian Ginseng (Tongkat Ali)